robinkarim/Production-Book/docs/ini/cirrent-agent.rst

 We provide installation instructions for CIRRENT™ Agent on Linux and Raspberry Pi.
 Contact our support team if you want to run CIRRENT™ Agent on a device using a different environment, such as RTOS.

-Once your device goes online, CIRRENT™ Agent will start reporting some data such as the SSID, BSSID, router that the Raspberry Pi is connected to after the first few minutes, while some data like metrics and connectivity values take up to a day for the CIRRENT™ Agent to collect and report.
+Once your device goes online, CIRRENT™ Agent will start reporting some data including the SSID, BSSID, router that the device is connected to after the first few minutes, while some data like metrics and connectivity values take up to a day for the CIRRENT™ Agent to collect and report.

 ****************************
 CIRRENT™ Agent requirements